orhun/kmon/README.md

 ### Kernel Information

-Use one of the `\, tab, backtab` keys to switch between kernel release, version and platform informations.
+Use one of the `\, tab, backtab` keys to switch between kernel release, version and platform information.

 ![Kernel Information](https://user-images.githubusercontent.com/24392180/76686943-9f949680-6630-11ea-9045-a8f83313faa1.gif)